 For emotional support after the loss of a loved one you, can also contact the Australian Centre for Grief and Bereavement on 1800 642 066, or consult your GP.
 For more immediate help call Lifeline on 13 11 14.

-Want to see what our direct cremation service will cost in your area?
+Want to know what our direct cremation service will cost in your area?
 To get a free quote for an immediate need cremation, visit our funeral services page or call our 24/7 hotline 1800 071 176.